Pointe du Hoc: Attack

 The original plans had also called for an additional, larger Ranger force of eight companies (Companies A and B of the 2nd Ranger Battalion and the entire 5th Ranger Battalion) to follow the first attack, if successful.
 Flares from the cliff tops were to signal this second wave to join the attack, but because of the delayed landing, the signal came too late, and the other Rangers landed on Omaha instead of Pointe du Hoc.
-The added impetus these 500 plus Rangers provided on the stalled Omaha Beach landing has been conjectured to have averted a disastrous failure there, since they carried the assault beyond the beach, into the overlooking bluffs and outflanked the German defenses.
+The added impetus these 500-plus Rangers provided on the stalled Omaha Beach landing has been conjectured to have averted a disastrous failure there, since they carried the assault beyond the beach, into the overlooking bluffs and outflanked the German defenses.

 When the Rangers made it to the top at Pointe du Hoc, they had sustained 15 casualties.
-"Ranger casualties on the beach totalled about 15, most of them from the raking fire to their left".
+"Ranger casualties on the beach totaled about 15, most of them from the raking fire to their left".
 The force also found that their radios were ineffective.
 Upon reaching the fortifications, most of the Rangers learned for the first time that the main objective of the assault, the artillery battery, had been removed.
 The Rangers regrouped at the top of the cliffs, and a small patrol went off in search of the guns.
-Two different patrols found five of the six guns nearby (the sixth was being fixed elsewhere) and destroyed their firing mechanisms with thermite grenades.
+Two different patrols found five of the six guns nearby (the sixth was being repaired) and destroyed their firing mechanisms with thermite grenades.

-Leonard Lomell of the 2nd Ranger Battalion maintained that he and Ranger Jack Kuhn found the guns completely by accident after walking down a tree-lined lane, whilst on patrol.